ramidzkh/Essentials/README.md

 ## Setup

 1. Install [`SharpILMixins.Processor`](https://www.nuget.org/packages/SharpILMixins.Processor/) (`dotnet tool install --global SharpILMixins.Processor`)
-1. Run `msbuild`
+1. Run `dotnet build`
-2. Open a command prompt in `Essentials/bin/Debug`
+2. Open a command prompt in `Essentials/bin/Debug/net472`
 3. Run `sharpilmixins -t . -m Essentials.dll`
 4. The generated `TerrariaServer-out.exe` (or `Terraria-out.exe`) should be suitable to replace the original Terraria client or server.
 Also, copy `NBrigadier.dll` into the same folder as the executable